TechneWare/SmarterMail.Cli/README.md

 else
         return new PrintCommand(string.Join(" ", args.Skip(1)));
 ```
-- Here the second constructor internalizes the message that it should display:
+- Here, the second constructor internalizes the message that it should display:
 ```csharp
 public PrintCommand(string message)
     : base(Globals.Logger)